 The Cadini di Misurina hike starts right from Rifugio Auronzo, and it follows Trail 117.
 This trail takes you away from the more crowded Tre Cime paths and immediately immerses you in a quieter, wilder landscape.
 You'll begin with a gentle ascent that quickly opens up to some fantastic views of the Dolomites.

-The first part of the trail is relatively easy, with a well-marked gravel path that winds through the valley.
-After about 20 minutes, you’ll notice the trail starting to incline more steeply.
+I found the first part easy, with a well-marked gravel path that winds through the valley.
+After about 20 minutes, you'll notice the trail starting to incline more steeply.
 Don’t worry—it’s a gradual climb at first, and it gives you plenty of opportunities to stop and take in the scenery without burning out too soon.

 As you approach the midpoint of the hike, the path becomes rockier and narrower.
 Here’s where the 300-meter (984-foot) elevation gain will make itself known, but the trail remains manageable.
 Take your time, watch your footing, and enjoy the increasingly spectacular scenery unfolding around you.
-Along the way, you’ll encounter various scenic viewpoints—each one a great spot to stop for a breather (and some enviable photos).
+Along the way, you’ll encounter various scenic viewpoints.

 Finally, after about 1.5 hours of hiking, you’ll spot the Cadini di Misurina viewpoint.
 The jagged peaks pierce the sky, and the valley below stretches out endlessly.
 It’s the perfect spot to catch your breath, take in the views, and of course, snap the photo of a lifetime.